 A life-time check as part of pointer assignment can prevent the risk, and in many cases, such as the situations above, the check is statically decidable by a compiler.
 However, for the general case, a dynamic check is needed to ensure that the copied pointer value lives no longer than the designated object.

 The risk of variant 2 is an idiom “seen in the wild” to return the address of a local variable to avoid an expensive copy of a function result, if it is consumed before the next routine call occurs.
 The idiom is based on the ill-founded assumption that the stack will not be affected by anything until this next call is issued.
 The assumption is false, however, if an interrupt occurs and interrupt handling employs a strategy called "stack stealing", which uses the current stack to satisfy its memory requirements.
 Thus, the value of Arr can be overwritten before it can be retrieved after the call on F. As this fault will only occur if the interrupt arrives after the call has returned but before the returned result is consumed, the fault is highly intermittent and next to impossible to re-create during testing.
 Thus, it is unlikely to be exploitable, but also exceedingly hard to find by testing.
 It can begin to occur after a completely unrelated interrupt handler has been coded or altered.
 Only static analysis can relatively easily detect the danger (unless the code combines it with risks of variant 1).
 Some compilers issue warnings for this situation and some forms of static analysis are effective in identifying such problems.
-It is essential that such warnings be heeded.

 Applicable language characteristics